salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 Please see the [documentation](https://petitradtrans.readthedocs.io/en/latest/content/installation.html) for details.

-In this repository, I provide the H2O opacity from HITEMP 2010 and POKAZATEL line list ([Polyansky+ 2018](https://ui.adsabs.harvard.edu/abs/2018MNRAS.480.2597P/abstract)) computed using HELIOS-K ([Grimm+ 2021](https://ui.adsabs.harvard.edu/abs/2021ApJS..253...30G/abstract)) under the `input_data/H2O_POKAZATEL_cust/` folder (already in petitRADTRANS format), as well as for HCN opacity already provided in the petitRADTRANS documentation.
+In this repository, I provide the H2O opacity from HITEMP 2010 and POKAZATEL line list ([Polyansky+ 2018](https://ui.adsabs.harvard.edu/abs/2018MNRAS.480.2597P/abstract)) computed using HELIOS-K ([Grimm+ 2021](https://ui.adsabs.harvard.edu/abs/2021ApJS..253...30G/abstract)) already in petitRADTRANS format, as well as for HCN opacity already provided in the petitRADTRANS documentation, under the `input_data/opacities/lines/line_by_line/` folder.

 ## Steps of Main Analysis